-Photoshop is a great took to smooth out wrinkles and adjust the photographs lighting and colour tones if they aren’t accurate.
+Photoshop is a great tool to smooth out wrinkles and adjust the photographs lighting and colour tones if they aren’t accurate.
 Be transparent and don’t make images look too good to be true, this will lead to disappointment, and returning the goods.

 Ship it out.

 You made a sale!
 Congratulations!
-Now it’s time to print a shipping label, package the item(s) up carefully and sending it out to the buyer.
+Now it’s time to print a shipping label, package the item(s) up carefully and send it out to the buyer.
 Should you need a box, check out your local supermarket and ask to take it.
 You’ll save money on supplies.
 Once it’s taped up with the label attached, drop it off or find a courier to pick it up from your home.
-Finding a courier to pick parcels up is a great idea if you have a few items to post as you wont have to struggle with the logistics of carrying everything to drop off.
+Finding a courier to pick parcels up is a great idea if you have a few items to post as you won’t have to struggle with the logistics of carrying everything to drop off.

 Reasons to sell clothes online from home